 Challenge: Agricultural production needs to increase by 60% by 2050 in order to feed the growing global population.
-Despite this, improvements to crop yields have shown signs of having plateaued, ... ...read more
+Despite this, improvements to crop yields have shown signs of having plateaued, while ... ...read more

-Study Title: Improving Soil Health – Using Roots to Bioengineer Soils Challenge: In order to sustainably increase crop yields to feed the growing world population – and considering the ... ...read more
+Study Title: Improving Soil Health – Using Roots to Bioengineer Soils Challenge: In order to sustainably increase crop yields to feed the growing world population – and considering the challenges ... ...read more

 Background: The project set out to take the use of phenotyping into a commercial growing (glasshouse/polytunnel) environment, with the aim of providing the ability for automated crop monitoring at a level ... ...read more